 The term ‘Metaverse’ was first coined in speculative fiction named Snow Crash, written by Neal Stephenson in 1992.

 In this novel, Stephenson defines the Metaverse as a massive virtual environment parallel to the physical world, in which users interact through digital avatars.

 Ever since its birth, various version of its core concept has appeared in lots of different pop-culture products, especially in movies such as The Matrix (1999), avatar (2009), and Ready Player One (2018).

-Although each of the mentioned movies has its adaptation to the directors’ imagination regarding the Metaverse concept, some are they all bare some mutual similarities, and the biggest of them all is the duality between the natural world and the virtual one(s)
+Although each of the mentioned movies has its adaptation to the directors’ imagination regarding the Metaverse concept, some of them bear some mutual similarities, and the biggest of them all is the duality between the natural world and the virtual one(s).

 We should start by asking, WHY NOT NOW?

 When humankind has nearly reached its limits in the physical reality so-called “real world,” different major worldwide problems still emerge as each day goes by.

 Imagine a world without hunger, pollution, or overpopulation and all its possibilities.